 The big question: Does this keep happening after you finally fall asleep and become too deep in slumber to be jarred to conscious awareness of the need to breathe?

-Sleep Transition Apnea
+Sleep Transition Apnea but no Obstruction

 Many people eventually fall asleep within half an hour and, by definition, no longer experience sleep transition apnea at that point.

 Plus, those who experience STA don’t always have it every night, and may, in fact, have it only occasionally.

 STA can have different causes including obstructive sleep apnea and periodic limb movement disorder.

 But remember, it can also be present in people who are otherwise normal during the rest of their sleep and in these cases, is not related to upper airway resistance.

 If transitional apnea describes your experiences, do not assume that this means you don’t have obstructive sleep apnea – especially if you have symptoms strongly suggestive of OSA: